4 ways marketing is different from sales

 Put another way, with just MQL goals, you don’t have a marketing team; you have a (likely inefficient) demand gen team and nothing else.
 Demand generation is one part of growth marketing.
 Growth marketing is one part of overall marketing.
 If you only focus on MQL goals, you have a demand gen team.
 You don’t have a marketing team and you’re hampering your ability to grow.

-For more on B2B org charts and how I think of growth vs. demand gen, check out this newsletter.
+For more on how I think of growth vs. demand gen, check out this newsletter.

 Marketing must focus on conversion too